Arshdeep-Singh-Boparai/E-CONVNEXT/README.md

 ## Evaluation on CIFAR-10 dataset for various pruned models, unpruned models
-Once the dataset, checkpoitns are downloaded, use below instructions to reproduce the results with '~/script/eval_convnext.sh'.
+Once the dataset, checkpoints are downloaded, use below instructions to reproduce the results with '~/script/eval_convnext.sh'.

 ```